yvelikova/axway-open-docs/content/en/docs/apigtw_kpsguide/How_to_use_kpsadmin_command.md

 #### Step 1: Backup collection data using kpsadmin

-To copy the current data in the collection to the new data source, back up the collection data using kpsadmin option 21) Backup All.
+To copy the current data in the collection to the new data source, back up the collection data using kpsadmin option ``21) Backup All``.

 The backup UUID is highlighted in the following example: